An Application of the Moving Frame Method to Integral Geometry in the Heisenberg Group: Calculus on Lie groups

-The second result is the theorem of existence. \begin{thm} Suppose that $\phi$ is a $\mathfrak{g}$-valued 1-form on a simply connected manifold $M$.
-Then there exists a map $f:M\rightarrow G$ satisfying $f^{*}\omega=\phi$ if and only if $d\phi=-\phi \wedge \phi$.
-Moreover, the resulting map $f$ is unique up to a group action. \end{thm} We mention that the proof of Theorem \ref{ft2} relies on the Frobenius theorem.
+The second result is the theorem of existence. \begin{Theorem} Suppose that $\phi$ is a $\mathfrak{g}$-valued $1$-form on a~simply connected manifold $M$.
+Then there exists a map $f\colon M\rightarrow G$ satisfying $f^{*}\omega=\phi$ if and only if ${\rm d}\phi=-\phi \wedge \phi$.
+Moreover, the resulting map $f$ is unique up to a group action. \end{Theorem} In the case $M=\mathbb{R}$ and $G=(\mathbb{R}, +)$, this theorem implies the existence of derivatives for dif\/ferentiable functions.
+We mention that the proof of Theorem~\ref{ft2} relies on the Frobenius theorem.

-\section{The group of pseudo-hermitian transformations on $H_1$}
+\section{The group of pseudo-hermitian transformations on $\boldsymbol{H_1}$}

-\subsection{The pseudo-hermitian transformations on $H_1$}
+\subsection{The pseudo-hermitian transformations on $\boldsymbol{H_1}$}

-A pseudo-hermitian transformation on $H_1$ is a diffeomorphism $\Phi$ on $H_1$ preserving the CR structure $J$ and the contact form $\Theta$; it satisfies
+A pseudo-hermitian transformation on $H_1$ is a dif\/feomorphism $\Phi$ on $H_1$ preserving the CR structure $J$ and the contact form $\Theta$; it satisf\/ies